 The Hugging Face Ecosystem

-Before writing code, it helps to know the four pieces you will use in almost every tutorial:
+Before writing code, let's meet the four pieces we will use in almost every tutorial:

 | Component | What it does |